Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: The Canonical Network: Properties and Algorithmic Construction

 For the runtime, observe first that $\support_{R}^+$ can clearly be determined in polynomial time in $|X|$ (Line \ref{l:supp}).
-Moreover, Theorem~\ref{thm:rules} implies that $R^+$ can also be determined in polynomial time in $|X|$ (Line~\ref{l:R+}).
-As outlined at the end the proof of Theorem~\ref{thm:rules}, we have $|R| \in O(|X|^4)$.
+Moreover, Theorem~\ref{thm:R+-polytime} implies that $R^+$ can also be determined in polynomial time in $|X|$ (Line~\ref{l:R+}).
+As outlined at the end the proof of Theorem~\ref{thm:R+-polytime}, we have $|R| \in O(|X|^4)$.
 By similar arguments, $|R^+| \in O(|X|^4)$.
 We can thus assume that $R$ is provided as an $|X|^2 \times |X|^2$ matrix $A$ with entries $0$ and $1$ such that $A_{uv,xy}=1$ if and only of $uv\ R\ xy$.
 Hence, $A$ is the adjacency matrix of a directed graph, here called $G(A)$.
-To verify $\axiom{X1}$ in Line~\ref{l:X12}, we have to check for all $x\in X$ and the $O(|X|^2)$ sets $ab\in \pairs(X)$ with $a\neq b$ if $(ab,xx)\in R^+$ or not.
-Since we can check in constant time as whether or not $(ab,xx)\in R^+$ based on the matrix $A$, $\axiom{X1}$ can be verified in $O(|X|^3)$ time.
-To check $\axiom{X2}$ in Line~\ref{l:X12} we must verify if, for all $(ab, xy)\in \tc(R)$ and $(xy, ab)\not\in \tc(R)$, we have $(xy,ab)\notin R^+$.
-We can compute the transitive closure of $R$ in the graph $G(A)$ with the Floyd-Warshall Algorithm in polynomial time in $|X|$.
+A similar matrix representation $A^+$ of $R^+$ can also be assumed.
+To verify $\axiom{X1}$ in Line~\ref{l:X12}, we have to check for all $x\in X$ and the $O(|X|^2)$ sets $ab\in \pairs(X)$ with $a\neq b$ if \REVII{$(ab,xx)\in R$} or not.
+Since we can check in constant time as whether or not \REVII{$(ab,xx)\in R$} based on the matrix $A$, $\axiom{X1}$ can be verified in $O(|X|^3)$ time.
+To check $\axiom{X2}$ in Line~\ref{l:X12} we must verify if, for all \REVII{$(ab,xy)\in R$} and $(xy, ab)\not\in \tc(R)$, we have $(xy,ab)\notin R^+$.
+We can compute the transitive closure of $R$ in the graph $G(A)$ with the Floyd-Warshall Algorithm in polynomial time in $|X|$ and check for membership in $R^+$ with the matrix $A^+$.
 Hence, $\axiom{X2}$ can be verified in polynomial time.
-Computing $\sim_{R^+}$, $Q$, and $\le_{R^+}$ as in Line~\ref{l:Q} - \ref{l:le} can all be achieved in polynomial time in $|X|$, since their computation requires only a finite number of comparison of elements in $R^+$.
-Moreover, it is easy to verify that the graph $G_R$ (Line~\ref{l:GR}) as specified in Def.~\ref{def:canonG} can be computed in polynomial time in $|X|$.
-Finding shortcuts in $G_R$ can be done naively by removing the arc $(u,v)$ from $G_R$ and checking whether a $uv$-path remains in the resulting graph using a depth-first search.
-Since $G_R$, by Proposition~\ref{lem:CanonicalG-DAG-outsourced}, is 2-lca-relevant, it follows that each vertex in $G_R$ is the unique least common ancestor of at least two vertices out of $|\pairs(X)|$ possible leaf combinations.
-We can, thus, conclude that the number of vertices and arcs in $G_R$ is bounded by $|\pairs(X)|\in O(|X|^2)$ and $O(|X|^4)$, respectively.
-Hence, finding all shortcuts in $G_R$ and removing them to obtained $G_R^-$ can be achieved in in polynomial time in $|X|$.
-It is now an easy task to verify that $N_R$ can be constructed in in polynomial time in $|X|$.
-Hence, Algorithm~\ref{alg:REAL} runs in polynomial time in $|X|$. \end{proof}
+Computing \REVII{the poset $(Q,\le_{R^+})$ in Line~\ref{l:poset}} can be achieved in polynomial time in $|X|$, since its computation requires only a polynomial number of comparison of elements in $R^+$.
+Since $\cG_R$, by Proposition~\ref{prop:CanonicalG-DAG-outsourced}, is 2-lca-relevant, it follows that each vertex in $\cG_R$ is the unique least common ancestor of at least two vertices out of $|\pairs(X)|$ possible leaf combinations.
+We can, thus, conclude that the number of vertices and arcs in $\cG_R$ is bounded by $|\pairs(X)|\in O(|X|^2)$ and $O(|X|^4)$, respectively. \REVII{With this it is now easy to verify that the graph $\cG_R$ (Line~\ref{l:GR}) as specified in Def.~\ref{def:canonG} as well as $\cN_R$ (Line~\ref{l:NR}) can be computed in polynomial time in $|X|$.} Hence, Algorithm~\ref{alg:REAL} runs in polynomial time in $|X|$. \end{proof}

 It is easy to check that verifying if a relation is asymmetric can be performed in polynomial time.
 This together with Theorem~\ref{thm:char-strict} and Theorem~\ref{thm:alg:char} implies the following result.